d2si/sovereign-keys/README.md

 But be warned if you plan to use [CloudHSM](https://aws.amazon.com/cloudhsm/) as a backend: it will cost anywhere between $2000 and $3000/month depending on the AWS region.
 See [CloudHSM Pricing](https://aws.amazon.com/cloudhsm/pricing/) for details.

 If you just want to make a test, just be sure to shutdown your HSM **nodes** (**DO NOT** remove the **cluster**) as soon as you are not actively testing anymore.
-It takes only ~15 minutes to get them back online and you will not loose any data because AWS provides an automatic backup/restore mecanism for the cluster.
-So for example, if you plan to do a 5 days test with 8 hours per day, you can expect the cost of your test do be around $100; providing you don't forget to shutdown your HSM nodes each evening.
+It takes only ~15 minutes to get them back online and you will not lose any data because AWS provides an automatic backup/restore mechanism for the cluster.
+So for example, if you plan to do a 5 days test with 8 hours per day, you can expect the cost of your test to be around $100; providing you don't forget to shutdown your HSM nodes each evening.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ## Installation

 Every CLI commands given in those installation steps work under the following conditions:
 - you are running them in an environment **configured with credentials for the AWS account** you want to use, with the **target region as a default**;
 - you don't change the value of the ProjectName when you create the `Sovereign Keys` CloudFormation stack;
-- you use a Linux bash or the Windows Bash sub-system.
+- you use a Linux bash or the Windows Bash subsystem.

 The default AWS region for the CLI can be configured like this:
 ```sh